mjoand/CourseraDataScience/README.md

-# CourseraDataScience R Programming
+# Coursera DataScience
-Repository for the Johns Hopkins Data Science Specialization course R Programming
+Repository for the Johns Hopkins Data Science Specialization